CDC's suggestion to cancel football, band in nearly every US school called 'unrealistic' - KESQ

 In another piece of guidance, the CDC tells people who’ve recovered from Covid-19 that they can leave their homes after five days — and while they are out and about for the next five days, they should avoid being around more than 80% of the US public.

-Dr. William Schaffner, an adviser to the CNN for four decades, said it’s “unlikely, unreasonable, and unrealistic” to think Americans will follow either of the agency’s suggestions.
+Dr. William Schaffner, an adviser to the CDC for four decades, said it’s “unlikely, unreasonable, and unrealistic” to think Americans will follow either of the agency’s suggestions.

 “Making public health recommendations — they are not a platonic ideal,” Schaffner added.
 “They have to work in the real world.”